iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

+# The Lok Sabha election is about regional parties, third parties and independent vs one-party dictatorship.
+# date: "2023-12-05"
 ---
-title: "The Lok Sabha election is about regional parties, third parties and independent vs one-party dictatorship."
-date: "2023-12-05"
 categories:
   - "politics"
 ---